Man lives with 81 guinea pigs

 Cid Dwyer also adopted ten guinea pigs when he moved into his new home.
 In the meantime, significantly more of the small rodents live with him.

 Munich – Many people have a pet.
 Some even several.
 But only a few really many.
-In the meantime, Cid Dwyer had even lost track of things, but since the end of last year he has known pretty precisely how many guinea pigs are at home in his garden: 81.
+Cid Dwyer had even lost track of things in the meantime, but since the end of last year he has known pretty precisely how many guinea pigs are at home in his garden: 81.
 That was his count, like the Australian in one of his numerous tiktokvideos revealed.

 “Ten more than expected,” he added.
 It’s so easy to get lost.
 Especially in the case of the 25-year-old, who a year ago didn’t really have much to do with guinea pigs.
 The cute little animals lived just like him on earth.
 The content creator came into contact with the rodents in February 2022 when moving into the new house in Sydney.